LiXiaoli921/EVSGL/README.md

 ### EVSGL: An Enhanced View-specific Graph Learning Framework for Multiview Clustering, 2022
 Here we provide the implementation of the EVSGL method, which is submitted to IEEE TCYB.

+Note! : The source code will be collated and uploaded within a week.

 ## Architecture
 + `data/` contains the six real-world dataset file;
 + `evoke.py` contains the Probabilitic graph generation module